-"Mutagenicity" is an information requirement as laid down in Annex VIII, Section 8.4. of the REACH Regulation.
-Column 2 of Annex VIII, Section 8.4. provides that "Appropriate in vivo mutagenicity studies shall be considered in case of a positive result in any of the genotoxicity studies in Annex VII or VIII."
+"Mutagenicity" is an information requirement as laid down in Annex VII, Section 8.4. of the REACH Regulation.
+Column 2 of Annex VII, Section 8.4. provides that "Further mutagenicity studies shall be considered in case of a positive result".